Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 and so on.
 However, there are two major problems with that.

-First, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies entirely on enumerating all tag combinations compatible with the specific system and comparing the tags found in wheels to that list.
+First, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies on enumerating all tag combinations compatible with the specific system and comparing the tags found in wheels to that list.
 For example, on a GNU/Linux system with Python 3.14 and glibc 2.41, this means almost 1300 combinations.
-While this is not that much, once we start adding multiple additional suffixes, the number of possible combinations is going to explode.
+While this is not that much, once we start adding multiple additional suffixes, the number of possible combinations explodes.
-Of course, this isn't really a blocker — it is entirely possible to rewrite the logic to be more algorithmic and avoid generating all possible combinations.
-However, this is infeasible in practice.

 Second, tags are implemented entirely within the package manager.
-This implies that for every new set of tags, all package managers must implement them, and then their users must upgrade.
+This implies that for every new set of tags, all package managers must add support for them, and then their users must upgrade.
 And ideally, the tags should be defined in such a way so that the implementation will be able to determine the support for future tags.
 Otherwise, we're talking about having to update all the package managers every time a new CPU or GPU architecture version is defined, or a new CUDA version is released, and so on.

+While the first problem can be resolved by optimizing the algorithm, the second cannot.
 In other words, while tags serve their primarily purpose well, they don't scale.

 ## How did projects manage without new tags?

-Still, it's not like the problem cropped up overnight.
-Packages needed more variants for a while now, and managed somehow without new tags.
-So, how did they do that?
+It's not like this problem cropped up overnight.
+Packages have needed more variants than platform tags support for a while now, so how are they working around the problem?

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>